 Buyer personas are integral in inbound marketing efforts.

-This particular tech client understood the value of marketing – but they couldn’t understand why they were hemorrhaging money.
+This particular technology client understood the value of marketing – but they couldn’t understand why they were hemorrhaging money.
 Not only were they experiencing negative overall ROI in their marketing efforts, but the rare conversion came at a steep cost of hundreds of dollars.
 They were spending the money, so why weren’t they getting the results they wanted?

 They also lacked a comprehensive marketing strategy, and their efforts were concentrated mostly in reacting to losses or promoting one-off events or offers.